jj1bdx/efsfbay2015-slides/efsfbay2015-rikitake-emprng.md

 # PRNGs matter

-* This is my second talk on pseudo random number generators in Erlang Factory events
+* This is my third talk on pseudo random number generators in Erlang Factory events, first on 2011
-* First in 2011
-* People are *still using* the good-old `random` module, designed in 1980s, and already *fully exploited*
+* And four years later: eople are *still using* the good-old `random` module, designed in 1980s, and already *fully exploited*: **don't.**
-* So I proposed to do this again with new algorithms, and accepted
+* So I decided to do the talk again with new algorithms, and the talk is accepted

 ---

 # PRNGs are everywhere

 * Rolling dice (for games)
-* (Property) testing
+* (Property) testing (QuickCheck, ProPer, Triq)
 * Variation analysis of electronic circuits
-* Network congestion and delay tolerance analysis
+* Network congestion and delay analysis
 * Risk analysis of project schedules
 * Passwords (*Secure PRNGs* only!)
+* Generating noise

 ---